dropbox/dropbox-api-v2-explorer/ReadMe.md

 Make sure you have Node.js

-Run `git submodule init` followed by a `git submodule update` to pull in the spec and stone sub repos.
+Run `git submodule init` followed by a `git submodule update --recursive --remote` to pull in the spec and stone sub repos.

 Initial setup (and every time you do a "git pull"):
 1. `# npm install`